RITJIRABO/RITJIRABO/README.md

 - 👋 Hi, I’m @RITJIRABO
 - 👀 I’m interested in .. coding.
 - 🌱 I’m currently learning .
-HTML, CSS and JavaScript..
+HTML, CSS and JavaScript...
 - 💞️ I’m looking to collaborate on ..
 GitHub.
 - 📫 How to reach me ..(@ritjirabo.com.)
 Just looking for somebody that will help me